ad-dycost/chemsctipts/README.md

 ```
 The comment for the job is name of file whith coordinates.

-Geometry optimization is not performed; for vacuum, only the Hessian for the original geometry is calculated.
+Geometry optimization is performed using the SMD model; when the --opt option is disabled, only the Hessian is calculated in vacuum.